uyuni-project/tetra/README.md

 #### Generating archives and spec files

+The following command will generate the kit archive in `output/galaxy-kit/`:

+    gjp generate-kit-archive

+Note that, in later runs, you can also use the `--incremental` option to create an additional "diff" tar.xz file instead of rebuilding it from scratch.

 The following command will generate the kit spec:

     gjp generate-kit-spec
-    less output/galaxy-kit/galaxy-kit.spec

-Nothing fancy here, the spec simply copies `kit/` contents in a special directory to be available for later compilation of packages.
-You can also edit the spec file manually if you want.
-When you later regenerate it, `gjp` will automatically try to reconcile changes with a [three-way merge](http://en.wikipedia.org/wiki/Three-way_merge#Three-way_merge).

-You can also generate the corresponding .tar.xz file in `output/galaxy-kit/` with:

-    gjp generate-kit-archive
+You can inspect the generated "galaxy-kit.spec" file, but in general you should not need to edit it.

 You can then generate the project spec and archive files provided you have a pom file (more formats will be supported in future).
 In this case:

+    gjp generate-package-archive commons-collections
     gjp generate-package-spec commons-collections src/commons-collections/commons-collections-3.2.1-src/pom.xml
-    gjp generate-package-archive commons-collections
     less output/commons-collections/commons-collections.spec

 commons-collection BuldRequires galaxy-kit, its archive contains only source files and it will install any produced .jar file in `/usr/lib/java`.
+You can also edit the specs file manually if you want.
+When you later regenerate it, `gjp` will automatically try to reconcile changes with a [three-way merge](http://en.wikipedia.org/wiki/Three-way_merge#Three-way_merge).

 Packages are ready to be submitted to an OBS project.
 As OBS integration is not yet implemented, refer to OBS documentation to do that.